Terms and Conditions

 c.
 This Agreement states the entire agreement between the parties concerning the disclosure of Confidential Information.
 Any addition or modification to this Agreement must be made in writing and signed by the parties.

 d.
 If any of the provisions of this Agreement are found to be unenforceable, the remainder shall be enforced as fully as possible and the unenforceable provision(s) shall be deemed modified to the limited extent required to permit enforcement of the Agreement as a whole.

-Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be determined by arbitration in Charlotte, North Carolina in accordance with [the intended institutional rules] in force at the commencement of the arbitration.
-The number of arbitrators shall be […] The language of arbitration shall be English.
-This contract is governed by […] law.
+Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be determined by arbitration in Charlotte, North Carolina in accordance with the laws of North Carolina in force at the commencement of the arbitration.
+The number of arbitrators shall be 3.
+The language of arbitration shall be English.
+This contract is governed by North Carolina law.

 11. Antimicrobial Solutions